 Markel is a holding company for insurance, reinsurance, and investment operations around the world.

-Contributed by Gurushyam Mony, Director, DevOps and Quality Engineering, Markel
+Contributed by Gurushyam Mony, Former Director, DevOps and Quality Engineering, Markel

 DevOps has revolutionized software development.
 It empowers organizations around the world to deliver applications and services at lightning speed by eliminating bottlenecks in the traditional coding pipeline.
 Using DevOps practices, teams can provide value to their company in a fraction of the time.